bodywork-ml/bodywork-docs/docs/user_guide.md

 Pipeline stages will require secret credentials whenever you wish to pull data or persist models to cloud storage, access private APIs, etc. We provide a secure mechanism for dynamically injecting credentials as environment variables within the container running a stage.

-The first step in this process is to store your project's secret credentials - see [Managing Credentials and Other Secrets](#managing-secrets) below for instructions on how to achieve this using Bodywork.
+The first step in this process is to store your project's secret credentials - see [Managing Credentials and Other Secrets](#managing-secrets) below for instructions on how to achieve this with Bodywork.

 The second step is to configure the use of this secret with the `secrets` sub-section of a stage's configuration.
 For example,